Synchronized coherent charge oscillations in coupled double quantum dots: Synchronized Oscillations

-Thus, it measures temporal correlations between the tunneling-in event in the top DQD and the tunneling-out event in the bottom DQD.
-Note, that in contrast to the definition of the waiting-time distribution in Eq.~\eqref{eq:wt}, here, the propagation between the inspected events happens with the full Liouvillian ${\cal L}$.
+Thus, it measures temporal correlations between a tunneling-in event in the top DQD and a tunneling-out event in the bottom DQD.
+Note that in contrast to the definition of the waiting-time distribution in Eq.~\eqref{eq:wt}, here, the tunneling events are not successive and therefore the propagation between the inspected events happens with the full Liouvillian ${\cal L}$.
+In general, there is no one-to-one correspondence to the waiting-time distribution~\cite{dambach_2015}.
+Only for so-called renewal systems such a relation can be established~\cite{emary_2012}.
 In Fig.~\ref{fig:3}c, we show the $g^{(2)}_\text{BT}(\tau)$-correlation function as a function of both time $\tau$ and Coulomb interaction $U$.
 Note, that we rescaled the time variable by the period $2\pi/\omega_\text{S}$ which also depends on the interaction $U$.
 If the Coulomb interaction is zero $U=0\,\Gamma$, the systems become disentangled and we find $g^{(2)}_\text{BT}(\tau)=1$, i.e., the statistics of the top and bottom DQD are completely uncorrelated, cf. the inset of Fig.~\ref{fig:3}c.
 However, for finite interaction $U>0$, we see positive and negative correlations emerging in the $g^{(2)}_\text{BT}(\tau)$ function indicating that the oscillations in the top and bottom DQD are a collective mode.
 In particular, the significant positive correlation (indicated in red) for times $\tau= 2 \pi n /\omega_\text{S}$ with $n=0,1,2,\ldots$ suggests that whenever an electron enters the top DQD, the probability is increased that an electron tunnels out of the bottom DQD either simultaneously or after an integer number of cycles of the oscillation.
 So if the electron in the top DQD is on the left, the electron in the bottom DQD is most likely on the right.
 Thus, the observed collective charge oscillations are phase shifted by $\pi$.